viresh-ratnakar/webifi/README.md

 run).
 Unfortunately, I have not yet found a way to get this functionality.
 The closest that I can get is by double-tapping on the microphone icon in the on-screen keyboard that shows up in Chrome on Android.
 This keeps the microphone on for long periods.
-However, at some point the microphone shut off, requiring a new double-tap on its icon.
+However, at some point the microphone *will* shut off, requiring a fresh double-tap on its icon for reactivation.

 ## Commands